 Disadvantages of Exclusive Right to Sell Agreements

-Cancelling the Contract
+Canceling the Contract

 Does the contract allow you to cancel the listing at any time?
 Some listing contracts do not allow you to cancel until you fulfill the contract or it expires.
-You’ll want to make sure you can cancel if at any time the agent’s service isn’t up to par.
+You’ll want to make sure you can cancel at any time if the agent’s service isn’t up to par.